qgis/QGIS-Documentation/docs/user_manual/preamble/features.rst

 QGIS can be used as a WMS, WMTS, WMS-C or WFS and WFS-T client, and as a WMS, WCS or WFS server (see section :ref:`sec_ogc`).
-Additionally, you can publish your data on the Internet using a webserver with UMN MapServer or GeoServer installed.
+Additionally, you can publish your data on the Internet using a webserver with QGIS Server, UMN MapServer or GeoServer installed.

 Extend QGIS functionality through plugins
 -----------------------------------------